 Did you get to use the mock courtroom?

 Yes!
 Of course!
 Barrie is passionate about encouraging students, even students that don't intend to practice as barristers, to have a go at the mooting.
 The University runs several internal competitions each year, including the Lady Oliver Cup, where the final takes place before the Head of the Supreme Court, Lord Reed.

 What was your favourite piece of Uni equipment and why?

 The "Barrie" Guide to Tort, Contract and the Legal System books were indispensable learning aids in my first year of university.
-Barrie has drafted condensed versions of the textbooks, which pinpoint the leading case authorities and legal principles covered during the module and the examinable material.

 The guides are great learning aids for several reasons.
 Legal textbooks are costly, and many students cannot afford to buy them until financial support for texts is available.
 The Barrie Guides bridge that gap and ensure the students who suffer financially are not at an educational disadvantage.
 Equally, utilising legal textbooks for the first time can be a very intimidating experience for those uncustomed to studying law.
 The gift of the Barrie Guides lie in his ability to explain the relevant principles of law in a straightforward and accessible way.
 Also, they are available in e-versions which can be "read aloud" from a computer.
 This makes them a great benefit to students with special educational needs or physical disabilities.